-MTSA is under no obligation to invite every candidate who applies to the School to interview, as the overall applicant pool may vary from year to year.
+MTSA is under no obligation to invite every candidate who applies to the School to interview.

-After the application deadline, the DNAP-C Program Screening Committee (PSC) will review the files of all applicants whose files are complete.
-Once the DNAP-C PSC has determined an applicant is competitively qualified, the applicant may then be invited by MTSA to interview.
+During the application cycle, the DNAP-C Program Screening Committee will conduct ongoing reviews of all completed applications and the applicant may then be invited by MTSA to interview with the DNAP-C Program Admissions Committee.
 The Admissions Coordinator will contact potential students regarding the scheduled date and time for a personal interview.